s3h10r/polaroidme/README.md

 <img src="examples/spritething-13x13-10-2000.polaroid-01.small.png" width="90%" title="weiste bescheid... ;)"></img>

-Because the author likes generative art polaroidme is also some playgound.
-The things in the (frequently come and going) "filter/edit/generator"-sections are definitely more often broken than working. :-D Anyways: this little project was intitiated by the need for a script which creates some high-resolution contact sheets of an archive of photographs and its output shouldn't make the beholder's eyes bleed.
+polaroidme was intitiated by the need for a script which creates some high-resolution contact sheets of an archive of photographs and its output shouldn't make the beholder's eyes bleed.
 That's all.
 Maybe it can be usefull for you too.